 Does your organization reimburse employees?
 If the answer is yes, reconsidering that approach may be a wise choice for the following reasons:

 - Maintenance and fuel costs are specific to areas.
 Therefore, reimbursing every employee at the same rates, or giving them similar lump sums would be wasteful and quite unfair

 - The correct cents per mile reimbursements could be lesser than the IRS’ mileage rate, and that is how it should be.
 Why?
 Because the mileage rate provided by IRS is mostly there as a guide.
 Therefore, if you reimburse above the rate and you will have to pay taxes for the reimbursements.
 It would be best if you considered a mileage rate beneficial for your company and is employees

 - Using the Internal Revenue Service mileage rate for reimbursements tends to result in high reimbursements for high mileage drivers and low reimbursements for low mileage drivers.
 Try searching for a fair option for each employee as it may also offer effective cost control.

 - Among every vehicle program option, the FAVR (fixed and variable rate) reimbursement could be the perfect fit as it accounts for variable and fixed vehicle costs.

-The upcoming IRS mileage tracking rate for 2021 is arguably the most anticipated one due to the events that happened in 2020.
+The upcoming IRS mileage deduction rate for 2021 is arguably the most anticipated one due to the events that happened in 2020.
 Needless to say, organizations should prepare themselves to weather the storm, making sure they can operate without too much hassle.

 Related: Fixed and Variable Rate (FAVR) Reimbursement Explained